-Particulars As at March 31, 2022 As at March 31, 2021 (i) Direct Investment in equity shares, convertible bonds, convertible debentures and units of equity- oriented mutual funds the corpus of which is not exclusively invested in corporate debt - - (ii) Advances against shares / bonds / debentures or other securities or on clean basis to individuals for investment in shares (including IPO's/ ESOP's), convertible bonds, convertible debentures and units of equity oriented mutual funds - - (iii) Advances for any other purposes where shares or convertible bonds or convertible debentures or units of equity oriented mutual funds are taken as primary security ; - - (iv) Advances for any other purposes to the extent secured by the collateral security of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds i.e. where the primary security other than shares / convertible bonds / convertible debentures / units of equity oriented mutual funds ' does not fully cover the advances ; 2,641.88 1,299.22 (v) Secured and unsecured advances to stockbrokers and guarantees issued on behalf of stockbrokers and market makers ; - - (vi) Loans sanctioned to corporates against the security of shares / bonds / debentures or other securities or on clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources ; - - (vii) Bridge loans to companies against expected equity flows / issues ; - - (viii) All exposures to Venture capital funds (both registered and unregistered) - - Tota l i i i i i i i i i i i i i i i i i i i 2,641.88 1,299.22 a) Details of loans not in default transferred / acquired through assignment:
+Particulars As at March 31, 2022 As at March 31, 2021 (i) Direct Investment in equity shares, convertible bonds, convertible debentures and units of equity- oriented mutual funds the corpus of which is not exclusively invested in corporate debt (ii) Advances against shares / bonds / debentures or other securities or on clean basis to individuals for investment in shares (including IPO's/ESOP's), convertible bonds, convertible debentures and units of equity oriented mutual funds 4 4 (iii) Advances for any other purposes where shares or convertible bonds or convertible debentures or units of equity oriented mutual funds are taken as primary security.
+9 8 (iv) Advances for any other purposes to the extent secured by the collateral security of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds i.e. where the primary security other than shares / convertible bonds / convertible debentures / units of equity oriented mutual funds does not fully cover the advances.
+2,641 88 1,299 22 (v) Secured and unsecured advances to stockbrokers and guarantees issued on behalf of stockbrokers and market makers.
+8 (vi) Loans sanctioned to corporates against the security of shares / bonds / debentures or other securities or on clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources. + 9 (vii) Bridge loans to companies against expected equity flows / issues .
+94 - (viii) All exposures to Venture capital funds (both registered and unregistered) e e 1.8 Total 2,641.88 1,299.22